alexreisner/geocoder/README.md

 * **Documentation**: https://developers.google.com/places/documentation/details
 * **Terms of Service**: https://developers.google.com/places/policies
 * **Limitations**: "If your application displays Places API data on a page or view that does not also display a Google Map, you must show a "Powered by Google" logo with that data."

+#### Google Places Search (`:google_places_search`)
+The [Google Places Search API](https://developers.google.com/places/web-service/search) is the geocoding service of Google Places API.
+It only returns limited location data, however it also returns corresponding `place_id` for a given location.
+You can use Google Place Details if you need more detailed information using obtained `place_id`.
+You should use this service instead of regular Google Geocoding API if your queries are ambiguos or incomplete addresses.
+For more comparison between this and regular Google Geocoding API, see https://maps-apis.googleblog.com/2016/11/address-geocoding-in-google-maps-apis.html
+* See points in the previous Google Places Details section.

 #### Bing (`:bing`)